runtimeverification/kontrol/src/kontrol/kdist/cheatcodes.md

 function mockCall(address where, bytes calldata data, bytes calldata retdata) external;
 ```

-`foundry.call.mockCall` will match when the `mockCall` cheat code function is called.
+`cheatcode.call.mockCall` will match when the `mockCall` cheat code function is called.
 This rule then takes the `address` value from the function calldata and etches a single byte into the account code, in case it is empty.
 The rule also takes the bytes `CALLDATA` and the bytes `RETURNDATA` from the function calldata and forwards them, together with the address to be mocked, to the `setMockCall` production.
 The `setMockCall` production will update the configuration in order to store the information of the mock call.